neoground/shackleton/README.md

 Shackleton is in early development.
 Once we have the first simple app ready, we'll add a comprehensive getting started guide here.

+You'll be able to run Shackleton on any modern webspace.
+We recommend nginx + PHP 8 + MariaDB.

 ## 💬 Contributions